Advice for you

 And what about your partner?
 Are your styles different or similar?

 A great way to take a look at your personal spending and savings habits is to use Scotia Smart Money by Advice+, which you can find on the Scotia app.
-1 It gives you access to different money management tools in one place, like as a budget feature that tracks your spending and tells you how you’re doing on a monthly basis against the budget targets you’ve set up.
-Having an understanding of where you are at your spending can help you be in a better place to share that with your partner.
+1 It gives you access to different money management tools in one place, including a budget feature that tracks your spending and tells you how you’re doing on a monthly basis against the budget targets you’ve set up.
+Having an understanding of where you are at with your spending can help you be in a better place to share that with your partner.

 Prepare for financial stress